mucsci-students/2023SHRProject/README.md

 ## Introduction

 ### Opening remarks/What the project is
 This is the work of us (the three authors above) over the course of two semesters at  Millersville University.
-What this project is all about is we trainned AI Agents to Play a Tower Defense Game Using Reinforcement Learning.
+What this project is all about is we trained AI Agents to Play a Tower Defense Game Using Reinforcement Learning.
 With that in mind the core of the project is two fold.
 One is the game itself.
-We based our game off the game series bloons tower defense.
+We based our game off the game series Bloons Tower Defense.
 We made the game ourselves from scratch and on its own is a fully working game.
 Second is the AI component that plays our game.
 Using the resources below the AI can learn over time to play the game with the parameters you set.
 For further a explanation here are our published poster and papers on our research.
 ### Resources
 [MIM Poster](/MUPapers/Made-In-Millersville-Poster.pdf):
 This is our poster submitted for the made in millersville conference that goes over a brief snippet of each section of our paper.

-[PACISE Paper](/MUPapers/PACISE-PAPER.pdf): This is our full indepth detailed research paper on what we did for this project.
+[PACISE Paper](/MUPapers/PACISE-PAPER.pdf): This is our full in-depth detailed research paper on what we did for this project.
 It goes over the game, research process, developing the game, developing the AI, results and future enhancements we would make in the future.

 [MIM Paper](/MUPapers/Harrison-Final.pdf): This is a summarized more simplified version of what goes on in our project on a surface level.

 ### Acknowledgements
 We  would like to personally thank Dr. Chadd Hogg for getting us this far.
 Meeting with us weekly and being always avaible to guide us to the right path.
-If it weren't for him we would of not been able to gotten so far.
+If it weren't for him we would have not been able to gotten so far.
 So again thank you for all you did for us Dr. Hogg!!

 ## Author Notes && future featutes
-This section goes into a little more detail on the end result of this project such as where the AI is currently at, additonal features we would of implemented, and certian bugs found in the project we would fix if we had more time.
+This section goes into a little more detail on the end result of this project such as where the AI is currently at, additonal features we would of implemented, and certain bugs found in the project we would fix if we had more time.

 - **Add camo balloons and detection to towers:** Currently in our game we only have basic bloons types (red, blue, yellow, etc) and adding camo bloons would make the game and AI more interesting.
 - **Fix Projectile collision/bug with certain tower types:** Durring gameplay, projectiles may stay longer than expected and glitch out when trying to pop a bloon that another tower is targeting or popped already.
 This issue can affect the overall performance.
 We have a temporary fix in place, where we delete the projectile after a few seconds, however a more permanent solution is probably needed.
 This bug can be found with the boomerang monkey, bomb shooter, and sometimes the sniper monkey.